 ATC students spend six weeks undertaking theoretical training in a small class environment, followed by 22 weeks training in our state-of-the-art simulators, to apply the theory learned.

-You will relocate to one of our towers or surveillance centres for on-the-job training, for four to nine months.
+When you start on-the-job training with Airways, you will relocate to one of our towers or surveillance centres for four to nine months and will complete the New Zealand Diploma in Air Traffic Services (Level 7).
 The time spent in on-job training is dependent on the location and your learning capacity.

 Locations for on-the-job ATC training vary for each course, however these locations typically include Palmerston North, Ohakea, Napier, Invercargill and New Plymouth Towers.
 For FSO, training is either in the Tower at Paraparaumu, Milford Sound, or in our surveillance centre in Christchurch.
 Occasionally others may also be used as on-the-job training locations.